gchq/sleeper/docs/09-dev-guide.md

 mvn clean install -Pquick
 ```

+## Exploring the code base

+Look in the [design document](10-design.md) for an idea of what to expect in the project.
+The elements of the design
+largely correspond to Maven modules.
+Core or common modules are used to separate shared model code from integrations
+with libraries which are not needed by all components of the system.

+If you'd like to look at how the modules relate to one another in terms of their dependencies, in the `build` module
+there's a main method in the class `sleeper.build.maven.ShowInternalDependencies` to display the internal dependencies
+as a graph.

 ## System Tests

 Sleeper's system tests can be used to measure the performance of the standard ingest and compaction components of